Views From a Third-Party Evaluator

-Lisa Riordan leads the Governance Service at Pi Consulting, and is responsible for Pi’s pension adviser reviews.
-Over the last 17 years, Lisa has led on numerous TPA evaluation projects, from operational reviews (working to improve TPA service delivery for trustees) to procurement exercises (identifying the right TPA for trustees and ensuring the service transitions successfully).
+Lisa Riordan is Head of Procurement at Pi Consulting, responsible for conducting pension adviser reviews.
+Over the last 16 years, Lisa has led on numerous TPA evaluation projects, from operational reviews (working to improve TPA service delivery for trustees) to procurement exercises (identifying the right TPA for trustees and ensuring the service transitions successfully).